 Life Science graduates may be eligible for our graduate-entry course.
 Qualified dentists may also apply for our graduate-entry course.
 Those dentists who have completed MJDF/MFDS may be admitted to the second year of this course if spaces are available.

 We do not consider either of these qualifications.

 International (including EU) students

 Applicants must have excellent written and spoken English.
-Please note that the university’s Standard English language requirements are minimum standards, which may be raised through competition.
-As a minimum, the English language TOEFL score must be 100 overall with no less than 25 in any band, and IELTS must be 7.0 in each component.
+Please note that the university’s standard English language requirements are minimum standards, which maybe raised through competition.
+As a minimum, the English language IELTS must be 7.0 in each component.

-For guidance, the following broad-based qualifications are not acceptable on their own without, for example, A-levels.
-These include: French Baccalaureate; German Abitur; Greek (including Cypriot) Apolytirion; Italian Esame Di Stato; Lithuanian Brandos Atestats; Netherlands "Voorbereidend Wetenschappelijk Onderwijs" (VWO) Diploma; Polish Matura; Romanian Baccalaureate; Swedish Fullstandigt Slutbeytg (School Leaving Certificate).
+We require that qualifications are not broad-based and are obtained through assessment of performance in formal, national examinations.
+For guidance, the following qualifications are not acceptable on their own without, for example, A-levels.
+These include: French Baccalaureate (including OIB); German Abitur; Greek (including Cypriot) Apolytirion; Italian Esame Di Stato; Lithuanian Brandos Atestats; Netherlands "Voorbereidend Wetenschappelijk Onderwijs" (VWO) Diploma; Polish Matura; Romanian Baccalaureate; Swedish Examensbevis från Gymnasieskolan (School Leaving Certificate).

-Overseas applicants: We have up to 28 places available for students who are assessed as overseas for fee-paying purposes.
-For more information on fee status, please visit www.ukcisa.org.uk.
+We have up to 28 places available for students who are assessed as overseas for fee-paying purposes.
+For more information on fee status, please visit www.ukcisa.org.uk

 Accepted qualifications include: